blackfist/vcdb-api/README.md

 The API returns the same data if you request /victim/naics or /victim/industry.
 The alias is provides solely for conveniene.

+## What year has the most incidents
+You can query the year for incidents with one request.
+This will return the list of incident years and the count of incidents in each year sorted by count of incidents (years\_by\_count).
+The response also includes the list of years sorted by year (descending)(years\_by\_year).
+Finally, the answer includes the list of years sorted by year (descending) and including any missing years with a zero count (years\_by\_year\_fill\_zero).

+    GET /api/incident_year

 # Testing
 I need to write tests for many of these things but I'm not going to do it right now.
 I know, that's not very TDD of me.
 Anyway, I want to keep track of some of the things I should be testing